isedwards/kb/django/runserver.md

 ### Request output

-If runserver no longer shows the requests being made on stdout, it's likely because of your production `LOGGING` settings in settings.py
+If runserver no longer shows the requests being made on stdout, it's likely because your production `LOGGING` settings in settings.py no longer have `console` as an [option for logging](https://stackoverflow.com/a/23818289/1624894).

 ### Ctrl-c